How to Use Chainguard Security Advisories

-The Python images based on Wolfi and maintained by Chainguard provide distroless images that are suitable for building and running Python workloads.
+The Python container images based on Wolfi and maintained by Chainguard provide distroless images that are suitable for building and running Python workloads.

 Chainguard offers both a minimal runtime image containing just Python, and a development image that contains a package manager and a shell.
 Because Python applications typically require the installation of third-party dependencies via the Python package installer pip, you may need to implement a multi-stage Docker build that uses the Python -dev